Image: AI generated

 - Database is SQLite file DB

 This file was written by you, not AI.
-That’s what matters.
-You make decisions, and you record them.
+That’s important.
+You make the decisions, and you record them.

 Class 1 Summary